Many things can cause your gums to hurt, but not all of them require a trip to the dentist.

-- Use over-the-counter (OTC) painkillers, such as acetaminophen (Tylenol), as directed.
+- Use over-the-counter (OTC) painkillers, such as acetaminophen as the label directs.

-You’ll find other OTC products to treat sore gums at the drugstore.
-These include:
+Other OTC products to treat sore gums include:

 If your gums hurt and you have a white coating on your tongue or cheeks, you could have an infection called thrush.
 It’s a type of yeast infection.
-Eating yogurt with live cultures can help, but you should see a doctor or dentist if it doesn’t clear up.
+Eating yogurt with live cultures can help.
+But see a doctor or dentist if it doesn’t clear up.

 When to See the Dentist